First-wave feminism: United Kingdom

 The early feminist reformers were unorganized, and including prominent individuals who had suffered as victims of injustice.
 This included individuals such as Caroline Norton whose personal tragedy where she was unable to obtain a divorce and was denied access to her three sons by her husband, led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and the introduction of the Tender years doctrine for child custody arrangement.
 The Act gave married women, for the first time, a right to their children.
-However, because women needed to petition in the Court of Chancery, in practice few women had the financial means to petition for their rights.
+However, because women needed to petition in the Court of Chancery, in practice, few women had the financial means to petition for their rights.

 The first organized movement for English feminism was the Langham Place Circle of the 1850s, which included among others Barbara Bodichon (née Leigh-Smith) and Bessie Rayner Parkes.
 The group campaigned for many women's causes, including improved female rights in employment, and education.
 It also pursued women's property rights through its Married Women's Property Committee.
-In 1854, Bodichon published her Brief Summary of the Laws of England concerning Women, which was used by the Social Science Association after it was formed in 1857 to push for the passage of the Married Women's Property Act 1882.
+In 1854, Bodichon published A Brief Summary of the Laws of England Concerning Women, which was used by the Social Science Association after it was formed in 1857 to push for the passage of the Married Women's Property Act 1882.
 In 1858, Barbara Bodichon, Matilda Mary Hays and Bessie Rayner Parkes established the first feminist British periodical, the English Woman's Journal, with Bessie Parkes the chief editor.
 The journal continued publication until 1864 and was succeeded in 1866 by the Englishwoman's Review edited until 1880 by Jessie Boucherett which continued publication until 1910.
 Jessie Boucherett and Adelaide Anne Proctor joined the Langham Place Circle in 1859.
 The group was active until 1866.
 Also in 1859, Jessie Boucherett, Barbara Bodichon and Adelaide Proctor formed the Society for Promoting the Employment of Women to promote the training and employment of women.
 The society is one of the earliest British women's organisations, and continues to operate as the registered charity Futures for Women.
 Helen Blackburn and Boucherett established the Women's Employment Defence League in 1891, to defend women's working rights against restrictive employment legislation.
 They also together edited the Condition of Working Women and the Factory Acts in 1896.
 In the beginning of the 20th century, women's employment was still predominantly limited to factory labor and domestic work.
 During World War I, more women found work outside the home.
 As a result of the wartime experience of women in the workforce, the Sex Disqualification (Removal) Act 1919 opened professions and the civil service to women, and marriage was no longer a legal barrier to women working outside the home.